ArceusOmkar7/BLIP-Captioner/README.md

 ## Important Notes

 -   **Image Access**: This service handles file uploads directly through multipart form data.
 For asynchronous batch processing, images are uploaded, temporarily stored by the server, and then processed in the background.
--   **Model Loading**: The BLIP model and spaCy English model are loaded into memory when the service starts.
-This can take some time and consume significant memory.
+-   **Model Loading**: The BLIP model and spaCy English model are loaded into memory at application startup for optimal performance.
+This ensures fast response times but requires adequate memory allocation during service initialization.
+-   **Startup Time**: Initial service startup may take longer due to model loading, but subsequent requests will be processed immediately without loading delays.
 -   **spaCy Dependency**: The tags extraction feature requires the spaCy English model (`en_core_web_sm`).
 Make sure to install it using `python -m spacy download en_core_web_sm` after installing the requirements.
 -   **Error Handling**: The API endpoints include comprehensive error handling with graceful fallbacks for tags extraction failures.
 Check the API responses for specific error messages.
 -   **Tags Quality**: The quality of extracted tags depends on the quality of the generated caption.
 More descriptive captions will yield better tags.
+-   **Production Configuration**: For production deployments, auto-reload is disabled by default to prevent unnecessary model reloading and ensure optimal performance.

 ## Future Enhancements